darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/parametric.md

 Press the letter `M` to see the resulting mask for that slider overlaid on the image.

-When leaving the slider the image goes back to normal after a short delay.
+When the mouse pointer leaves the slider the image returns to normal after a short delay.

 ## linear / log mode

-Press the letter `A` while hovering over the a slider to change it to 'log' mode.
+Press the letter `A` while hovering over the a slider to change its display to 'log' mode.
 This provides more fine control in the shadows.
 Press `A` again to toggle back to 'linear' mode.

 # channel input/output sliders